Have you given any thought to how home equity might hurt your child’s chances for financial aid?

 How Individual Schools Treat Home Equity

 If you hope to qualify for financial aid — and the more expensive the school the more likely you will – it’s important to know how individual schools treat home equity.
-To help you with this effort, I am sharing with you the following spreadsheet of the home-equity policies of 110 schools:
+To help you with this effort, I am sharing with you the following spreadsheet of the home-equity policies of more than 100 colleges:

 The spreadsheet comes courtesy of Paula Bishop, a friend of mine, who is a CPA in Bellevue, WA, and a financial aid expert.
 She contacted the schools about their home equity policies this summer, but keep in mind that schools can change how they assess home equity at any time so don’t just depend on this list.